antoncohen/grocery_delivery-cookbook/README.md

 ## Settings

-The default settings used by this cookbook are different than the default settings are `grocery-delivery`, mainly to make the defaults saner for non-Facebook installation.
+The default settings used by this cookbook are different than the default settings are `grocery-delivery`, mainly to make the defaults saner for non-Facebook installations.
 For example this cookbook defaults to using `git` instead of `svn`.

-All functionally of this cookbook have be disabled with `manage_*` attributes, allowing custom functionality.
+All functionally of this cookbook can be disabled with `manage_*` attributes, allowing custom functionality.
+For example set `['manage_cron'] = false` to use your in-house cron cookbook to manage cron.

 ```ruby
 default['grocery_delivery']['manage_git'] = true